JamesPhillipsUK/JamesPhillipsUK/README.md

-# Hi there 👋!
-I'm Jesse!
+# Hi there, I'm Jesse! 👋

 I'm a Lancashire-based full-stack app and web app developer, specialising in multi-platform and data-driven applications.
 I'm IT Director at [@TuxSoftLimited](https://github.com/TuxSoftLimited "Tuxsoft Limited on GitHub"), and I'm currently studying Software Engineering at [Lancaster University](https://github.com/lancaster-university "Lancaster University on GitHub").

 My pronouns are they/them.

 ---